notAlaanor/cppRecolored/README.md

 _Why aren't header files being highlighted?_

-This is usually because of one of two reasons.
-Either the file extension is seen as a C header by libclang (e.g. files ending in `.h`), or the header file is not defined in the `compilation_database.json` and there are no fallback flags specified.
+This is usually because the header file is not defined in the `compilation_database.json` and there are no fallback flags specified.
+More specifically, if the header file ends in `.h` and `cppRecolored.fallbackFlags` does not contain `["-x", "c++"]`, it will be treated as a C header.

 _Why isn't it instant?_